 Data maturity modeling is understanding where you stand vis-à-vis the possibilities across multiple dimensions.
 It is a cold, hard, quantifiable, objective look at data use in a company, department line-of-business, or whatever scope is modeled.
 Although the ratings are interesting and inform urgency, what’s most interesting should be what the next level in each category looks like and making plans to get there.

-Follow-on question: What is the data quality score for the data warehouse?
+Question 1: What is the data quality score for the data warehouse?

-Follow-on question: Why aren’t we using more streaming approaches for data integration?
+Question 2: Why aren’t we using more streaming approaches for data integration?

-Follow-on question: Why aren’t we more in the cloud?
+Question 3: Why aren’t we more in the cloud?

-Follow-on question: What has been the innovation in the data warehouse in the past year?
+Question 4: What has been the innovation in the data warehouse in the past year?

 William McKnight has advised many of the world’s best-known organizations.
 His strategies form the information management plan for leading companies in various industries.
 He is a prolific author and a popular keynote speaker and trainer.
 He has performed dozens of benchmarks on leading database, data lake, streaming and data integration products.
 William is the #1 global influencer in data warehousing and master data management and he leads McKnight Consulting Group, which has placed on the Inc. 5000 list in 2018 and 2017.